TechXplainator/Tutorials/llamafile/getting-started-with-llamafile/README.md

 # Getting Started with Llamafile

 This tutorial shows how to set up and run a large language model (LLM) using Llamafile.

-Llamafile is an open-source project that makes it easy for anyone to run large language models (LLMs) locally on their machine without requiring technical expertise.
+Llamafile is an open-source project that makes it easy for you to run llms locally on your machine without requiring technical expertise.

 Just download and execute the file, and you're set!
-You'll learn how to download and install an LLM, change permissions, and run it in your terminal.

 If you prefer learning through a visual approach or want to gain additional insight into this topic, be sure to check out my YouTube video on this subject!